 Frequently Asked Questions (FAQ)

-Q: How Do You Get Acrylic Paint Off A Wooden Palette?
+Q: How Do You Get Rid of Acrylic Paint From A Wooden Surface Palette?

 A: Start by wiping off any paint with a paper towel or a cloth.
 Use soap and water in case the paint is still wet and wipe it off with a cloth.
 If the paint dried, lift it off the palette or soak it in a fabric softener for just 5 minutes and wipe off the paint.

-Q: How To Remove Acrylic Paint From Wood Deck
+Q: How To Remove Acrylic Paint Stain From Wood Deck

 Use a high-pressure water hose to spray off the paint, and then use a putty knife to remove the remaining paint.
 Once you are done let the spot dry, sand it off and then apply a sealer to the wood deck surface.